 What go-to work looks should young professionals have in their closets?

 Monahan believes that a tailored and polished look is key.
 Wearing a blazer or cropped, structured jacket shows power.
 To complete the outfit, add a pop of color like plum instead of opting for a blouse in neutrals such as black, white, or blue.
+These styling choices can subtly contribute to how to look older.

 Which pop of color is best for accent pieces?